Carrots & Cookies

 A cream pasta dish with salmon in a white bowl with a fork.

-If you know me, you know I get a lot of the inspiration for new recipes when other people cook for me, whether at a restaurant or at a friend's house.
-This simple recipe is no different! 😍
+If you know me, you know a lot of my recipe inspiration comes from other people cooking for me - whether it's at a restaurant or at a friend's house.
+This simple pasta dish is no exception... in fact it was inspired by both! 😍

-And let's be real.
-Restaurants have to keep things simple to be able to serve a variety of foods in a short amount of time.
-So, I did a little research and taught myself how to make poached salmon.
-I'm not even exaggerating when I say it takes less than 10 minutes! 🙌
+And when you think about it, restaurants have to keep things streamlined to serve great food quickly.
+That inspired me to do a little research and teach myself how to poach salmon at home.
+I'm not exaggerating when I say it takes less than 10 minutes! 🙌

 And please don't let the idea of poaching salmon intimidate you.
-I'm new to cooking it this way as well.
-In my opinion, if you can cook pasta, you can poach salmon.
-Now, let me show you how easy this salmon pasta dish is to make!
+I'm still new to cooking it this way, too!
+Let's just say, if you can boil pasta, you can poach salmon.
+Now let me show you how easy this lemon ricotta pasta with salmon is to make!

 Jump to: